abd-mo/Stack-and-Queue-linked-liste-based-implemntation/README.md

 ![4](https://user-images.githubusercontent.com/32440404/52536041-bea66200-2d66-11e9-8e55-7610ec36fcf4.jpg)

-In the picture above we create a “”for loop” that has a 15 iteration, inside it there is An “infinity loop”, have a three cases:
+In the picture above we created a “”for loop” that has a 15 iteration, inside it there is An “infinity loop”, have a three cases:

 1- If the stack (A) was empty, then push the number into stack (A), then display the two stacks then break the “infinity loop”.